Psychiatry: Still Shocking After All These Years

 2. A “GOOD KIND OF BRAIN DAMAGE”?

-Seventy-nine years after electroshock (Electroconvlsive Therapy or ECT) was invented, psychiatrists admit they still don’t know how it “works.”
+More than 80 years after electroshock (Electroconvlsive Therapy or ECT) was invented, psychiatrists admit they still don’t know how it “works.”
 Numerous theories have been proposed, none of which have found mainstream scientific acceptance.
 Among the many psychiatric theories is that ECT “caused a good kind of brain damage.”

 3. NO LESS BRUTAL THAN IT USED TO BE